Small Group Conversations

 What happens at a Small Group session?

-At a typical session, we start with a “check in,” sharing what is in our hearts as we gather.
+At a typical session, we start with a “check in,” sharing, as we choose, something currently going on in our lives.
 The group’s facilitator then provides a set of focus readings, which we read together, followed by conversation.
-We try to listen carefully and take time to reflect before responding to others, rather than jumping ahead and thinking about what we will say in return.
-Brief periods of silence are part of the process.
-Sharing our thoughts, feelings, and experiences - sometimes serious, sometimes humorous - leaves us feeling connected with each other, glad we came, and looking forward to meeting again.
+We try to listen carefully and take time to reflect as we respond to others - there may even be brief periods of silence.
+Sharing our thoughts, feelings, and experiences - sometimes serious and searching, sometimes even humorous - leaves us feeling connected with each other, glad we came, and looking forward to meeting again.

-Each series of Small Groups offers a range of topics for reflection and in-depth conversation.
-Topics for Fall included:
+Each series of Small Groups offers a range of focus readings for reflection and in-depth conversation.
+Those this Spring include: